sarahlehman/smalltownkitten/content/post/little-rant-4.md

 deduce that these supposedly real events occurred 25 to 30 years ago.
 I think in order to show others how it feels to listen to this, I will start bragging about things *I* achieved 25 to 30 years ago.
-“Oh my god, guys, at two months of age, I started walking, and let me tell you, all *hell* broke loose.
+“Oh my god, guys, at twelve months of age, I started walking, and let me tell you, all *hell* broke loose.
 My parents were *so* proud.
 And I was *so* fast, they had a hard time catching me\!
 Also did you guys know I started holding a spoon by myself at 8 months?
 I mean, that’s pretty early.
 I can still do it to this day. *Watch*.”